Siamese Algae Eater: Care, Tank Setup, Tank Mates, Diet, Breeding, etc.

 Siamese Algae Eater Diet

 They feed on algae, so it is easy to overfeed them.
-They can eat the whole day if given a chance, but it is not a good thing.
-It can risk their health, and they will stop eating algae as well.
+If given a chance, they can eat the whole day, but it is not good.
+It can risk their health, and they will also stop eating algae.
 So, make sure to feed only a small amount of food that they can finish in a couple of minutes and not more than that.

 Siamese Algae Eater Care